WIN0624/MultiRound-Chinese-Chitchat/README.md

 # MultiRound-Chinese-Chichat

+[TOC]

+### Overview

+* **Intern Recruitment Test**

-A chinese chitchat model based on GPT-2 and DialoGPT which supports multi-round chichat.
+  * A chinese chitchat demo based on DialGPT which supports multi-round chichat
+  * Time Limit: a week

+* **Obstacles**：With no NLP background but basic knowledge on DeepLearning

+* **Achievements**

+  * Outlined the evolution and structures of NLP models, and dived deep in CDial-GPT and MMI model.

+    > RNN/LSTM/GRU -> Seq2Seq -> Seq2Seq with Attention -> Transformer -> GPT2

+  * Learned Huggingface for pretrained model fintuning

+  * Developed the entire pipeline for this NLP task, including training and inference.

-## Demand
+### Demand

 * **Target: A multi-round chitchat chabot concerning dailogue history**